rainforestapp/fourchette-app/README.md

  </p>

 ## IMPORTANT
 This is a generated Fourchette app for ease of deploy.
-Fourchette itself lives in an other repo: https://github.com/rainforestapp/fourchette.
+Fourchette itself lives in another repo: https://github.com/rainforestapp/fourchette.

 ## What is Fourchette?